What are the F1 through F12 keys?

 - Enter CMOS Setup.

-- With Mac OS 10.3 or later shows all open Windows for active program.
+- With Mac OS 10.3 or later, shows all open Windows for the active program.

 - Enter and exit full screen mode in all modern Internet browsers.

 - Ctrl + F11 as computer is starting to access the hidden recovery partition on many Dell computers.